micrometreuk/anpr/README.md

 ## Overview
-REST API for Open/ALPR with Express.js, Mongodb and Mongo Express with Docker.
+REST API for Open/ALPR.

+Mongodb and Mongo Express with Docker.

 ### Requirements
 - Docker and Docker Compose